 Residents of Jamestown and Plymouth kept to different linguistic traditions.
 The settlers who settled in the south came mainly from the western part of England, the counties of Gloucestershire and Somerset.
-Thereby they brought with them various characteristic features of pronunciation, for example: the voicing of sound [s]), the rolling [r] after vowels.
-In the US, this type of pronunciation is called -coastal.
+Thereby they brought with them various characteristic features of pronunciation, for example: the voicing of sound [S] (Somerset - Zomerzett), the rolling [r] after vowels.
+You can still hear the echoes of this pronunciation among residents of certain areas.
+In the US, this type of pronunciation is called -coastal||.
 According to some scholars, it sounds closest to the language of the Shakespeare era, as it did not change so quickly due to the relative isolation of native speakers.

 As for the settlers who lived in Plymouth, they mostly came from the eastern counties of England (London, Lincolnshire, Essex, Nottinghamshire, Kent), some of them came from central or more distant counties.
 The lack of sound [r] after the vowels was one of the peculiarities of the pronunciation of the inhabitants of this colony.
-It is this style of speech that became dominant in the United States.
+It is this style of speech and became dominant in the United States.

 Sound differences, which were based on the dialects of the early settlers, during subsequent migrations of the population continued to persist.
-However, the dialect distribution scheme has never been clear due to the constant migration of the population, as well as movement of large numbers of immigrants from various countries of the world.
+However, the dialect distribution scheme has never been clear and clear due to the constant migration of the population from north to south and from south to north, as well as movement of large numbers of immigrants from various countries of the world.

-In the XVII century, the number of immigrants continued to grow.
+In the XV11 century, the number of immigrants continued to grow.
 A wide variety of languages and dialects was brought to the USA.
-Thus, people who spoke different dialects began to live very close.
+Thus, people who spoke different dialects, began to live very close.
+By the first census in 1970, the population was 4 million, most of them living along the Atlantic coast.
 Starting from the XVI century, the London dialect becomes a kind of benchmark to which all educated Englishmen certainly strive.
 Gradually, regardless of the place of residence, the speech of educated people is approaching a single literary model.
 It is quite obvious that the speech of the first immigrants from England was striving for the same standard as in their homeland.
 Thus, the English language in America corresponded to the same standards adopted in England at the beginning of the seventeenth century.

 However, from the point of view of the British literary language, English in the United States has retained a number of archaic features.
 A number of words that had become archaic in England were still used by immigrants.
 For example, the verb loan (to lend) was practically out of use in England, but remained in use in America.
 Sometimes, from the point of view of the literary language of Britain, it did not become the whole word, but only one of its meanings.
-For example, the word guess in the meaning of to think was first viewed in England as archaism, but now it is already considered Americanism [4, 17].
+For example, the word guess in the meaning of -think, believe|| was first viewed in England as archaism, but now it is already considered Americanism [4].